Anxiety Over OPEC Cuts Weighs on Oil

 The Organization of the Petroleum Exporting Countries is set to meet Thursday in Vienna, where the main issue of debate will be production cuts.
 OPEC is already holding negotiations with Russia and other producers over a potential extension to an agreement that has reduced the global oil supply by nearly 2% over the past year.

+On Tuesday, Kuwait's oil minister said the group has not yet agreed on how long they will extend production cuts past March 2018.

 OPEC and 10 producers outside the cartel, including Russia, agreed a year ago to cap their production at around 1.8 million barrels a day lower than peak October 2016 levels to rein in the global oil glut and boost prices.
-The deal, which was extended in May, is set to expire in March 2018.
+The deal was extended in May to its current expiration in March next year.

 Giovanni Staunovo, a commodity analyst at UBS Wealth Management, said it remains unclear whether there is agreement among all participants to extend the deal for a full nine months -- through the end of 2018 -- as the market has been hoping.